7 Referral Email Templates for More Word-of-Mouth Referrals

 [Website]

-Stats About Using Referral Emails to Source Leads
+Stats About Referral Leads & Referral Emails

 While there isn’t any data that specifically tells the story about emailing and referral marketing in conjunction, both referral-based lead generation and using email as a communication tool have independently proved vital and effective to many businesses.
-Some important stats include:
+Some key stats include:

 - 64% of small businesses use email marketing to reach customers.